LightJack05/Shopping-List-CLI/README.md

 (Will exit the program.)
 ### Task 4
 Now let the program save the list to the disk when it exits and load it back when it starts up.
-How you store those doesn’t really maƩer, but I would recommend either CSV or JSON.
+How you store those doesn’t really matter, but I would recommend either CSV or JSON.
 ### Task 5
-Now how about allowing the user to have mulƟple lists?
-When the program starts up, and sees mulƟple lists saved, it should prompt the user which one to load.
+Now how about allowing the user to have multiple lists?
+When the program starts up, and sees multiple lists saved, it should prompt the user which one to load.
 On exit, the program should ask for a filename for the new list.
-If it exists, also make sure to ask whether to overwrite the exisƟng list.
+If it exists, also make sure to ask whether to overwrite the existing list.